RoDoCode/ImpactClarity/README.md

-# James Dunne Coaching - A Communication Coaching Website
+# Impact Clarity Coaching - A Communication Coaching Website
 <img src="static/images/screen_01.png" ><br>
 <hr>

 ## Overview
-This project is designed and developed as a platform for a communications coaching business.
+This project is designed and developed as a platform for a communication coaching business.
 User's are able to purchase access to educational videos in single units or sets of videos.
-They are also able to purchase tokens which are used to book one to one online coaching sessions.
+They are also able to purchase tokens which are used to book one-to-one online coaching sessions.
 All these functionalities are available to any user with an account. <br>
 The website was created for private clients to manage their coaching sessions, B2C, but there is no reason that businesses wouldn't also use a client profile, B2B; a single member of an HR department could distribute session tokens to many members of a company through the gifting mechanic. <br>
-**James Dunne Coaching - cookbook building website** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
+**Impact Clarity Coaching** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
 <br><br>
-The fully deployed project can be accessed at [this link](https://jdcoaching-49c095ee8d82.herokuapp.com/).<br><br>
+The fully deployed project can be accessed at [this link](https://impactclarity.com/).<br><br>

 ## Site Features :